elginbeloy/PyProduct/README.md

 - [ ] Add shipping options to scraped data

 - [ ] Standardize and expand programmatic OMS
-- [ ] Intergrate scraper with programmatic OMS
+- [ ] Integrate scraper with programmatic OMS

 - [ ] Add testing, code coverage, and badges for each to README.md